iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> Got a Dr. But what a mess after getting it covered.
+MDlive messed up taking my insurance (who recommended them).
+And the medicine they sent was not covered, needed a pre-approval.
+MDlive says they don't do that.<br> :date: __2021-05-05 16:02:40__

 > I actually like my therapist and it's nice being able to sometimes schedule an appointment quickly, but I wouldn't use this app for anything other than mental health.
 The times I've contacted customer service, they were rude and not helpful at all.
 They pretty much said, "too bad" to my technical difficulties.
 The app is very buggy and it can be incredibly stressful to schedule appointments because of this.
 They're online website isn't any better.
 They're lucky I like my therapist so much.<br> :date: __2021-04-28 04:38:16__

 > Would like to meet and talk to a primary care doctor for my special needs having problem at University Hospital I thought I was getting some problems take care of her surgery<br> :date: __2021-04-28 02:49:11__